A. C. Shillingford: Agro-industry and export

 With the support of relatives including his cousin; politician and planter Howell Donald Shillingford, he expanded into agriculture, acquiring estates that produced limes, oranges, bananas, sugarcane, and other crops.
 In 1924, he established a lime processing factory in Newtown, followed by another in Soufrière.
 His operations later expanded to neighbouring islands, where he constructed additional lime processing plants in Trinidad and Grenada.
 This expansion broke the monopoly held by the British-owned L. Rose & Co., allowing local yellow lime growers to secure better prices for their produce.
+He also processed, manufactured, then exported Dominica Bay Rum.
 He was a member of the board of the Dominica Banana Association.
-He also processed, manufactured, then exported (Dominica) bay rum.

 Later career

 Lennox Honeychurch wrote that by the 1930s, the extended Shillingford family headed by A.C.S. and H. D. "had virtually controlled every aspect of Dominican society".
 They held significant influence as they owned many of the island's plantations and controlled most of the commercial interests in Roseau; which while wandering around, Patrick Leigh Fermor noted that "every shop appeared to be called Shillingford".
-This combined with their membership of the legislature made them both directly and indirectly politically powerful.
+This combined with the family’s membership of the legislature made them both directly and indirectly politically powerful.

 Politics

-Independence

 Shillingford opposed British political dominance by supporting the Dominica Taxpayers Reform Association.
 He was a financial backer of the 1932 Dominica Conference, which was attended by regional political figures, including Arthur Cipriani of Trinidad and Theophilus Marryshow of Grenada.
 The conference advocated for a federation of the British West Indian Territories.
-He was an early ally of Dominican barrister and activist Cecil E. A. Rawle, who married Shillingford's sister Eva in 1919.And planter, legislator, and banker J. B. Charles, the father of Eugenia Charles.
+He was an early ally of Dominican barrister and activist Cecil E. A. Rawle, who married Shillingford's sister Eva in 1919.
+And planter, legislator, and banker J. B. Charles (the father of Eugenia Charles).
 He was also allied with poet & editor J. R. Ralph Casimir, a Pan-Africanist and Marcus Garvey's UNIA organizer.

-Activism

 Shillingford was noted by the British colonial administration for his criticism of the treatment of West Indian soldiers who served in World War I. He protested their assignment to labour battalions under poor conditions, arguing that they had been unfairly treated despite their service to their "mother country" Britain.
 He was known as the best friend to the poor.

-Death
+Death & legacy

 On Monday morning 7th March 1938, at the age of 56, Shillingford died in a drowning incident off the coast of the Hatton Garden Estate bay, in Marigot, whilst sea bathing with his cousin Howell and the estate overseer, a "Mr L. Riviere".
 His funeral garnered a large number of people from all walks of life.
 The procession began by leaving his home at New Street, in Roseau, where all the shops closed and the banks flew their flags at half-mast.